staceybrandsma/staceybrandsma.github.io/docs/README.md

 ## Principal Data Scientist ~ Amgen
 _Principal Data Scientist - August 2024 to present_\
 _Senior Data Scientist - July 2021 to August 2024_\
-As a technical leader on the R&D AI Strategy & Execution team, I work on several projects across the company, particularly in precision medicine and obesity.
+As a technical leader on the Technology Innovation Lab, I work on several projects across the company, particularly in precision medicine and pharmacovigilence.
 I am also a leader in several key initiatives to build community at Amgen, facilitating upskilling and collaboration across the company.  \
 \
 Leadership & Strategic Planning:
+- Co-lead for AI Taskforce for Global Patient Safety.
 - Co-lead of AI Taskforce for Obesity & Weight Management.
 - Co-lead of AI Learning Lab for employees across Amgen.
-- Data Science lead for AI Taskforce for Global Patient Safety.
 - Data Science lead for Rare Disease Targeting using AI.
 - SME for Data Science and Precision Medicine strategy at Amgen, participating in workshops and taskforces to define the future of precision medicine at Amgen.

 Technical Lead:
+- Document Authoring for Periodic Safety Reports
+  - I managed a team to deliver a document authoring POC in 10 weeks that was shared with the CEO and Board of Directors.
+  - Currently scaling to MVP to cover more sections of the document.
 - Data Science & Digital Health Engagement Lead for obesity pipeline products.
   - I led the ideation process to develop use cases for data science in obesity trials and am now building the use cases into proof of concepts.
   - Additionally, our team evaluated and recommended digital health products and patient registries for improving retention and data collection in a trial setting.
 This set the stage for the AI Taskforce for Obesity & Weight Management.